jardsantos/recpad_project/README.md

 | 0.5822| 0.4000	| 13 |
 | 0.5822| 0.4000	| 13 |

 The best C choice is 0.46 that lead us to the bold line with  AUC **0.6173**, F1-Score **0.4390** and **24** dummies features eliminated.
-These dummies features represents 10 features in the original dataset.
+These dummies features represent 10 features in the original dataset.

 ![alt text](https://i.imgur.com/SkI34oe.png)